katsuhisamaruyama/jxplatform3/README.md

 For Maven,
-1. Please add the maven repository in your `build.gradle` file.
+1. Please add the maven repository in your `pom.xml` file.

 ```
 <repositories>